mabellag/ChestXSim/README.md

 ## 🚀 Usage
-ChestXsim simulation pipelines can be defined through a **configuration file**, which specifies the acquisition geometry, preprocessing steps, projection settings, and reconstruction parameters.
-Alternatively, you can assemble pipelines manually for full experimental control.
+ChestXsim simulations can be run via **CLI tools** using a JSON configuration file (locally or through Docker).
+Users may also import ChestXsim as a Python package and manually construct pipelines for full control over each processing stage.

 ### 🔧 Before You Start: Core Concepts